Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

 Quantizing the scalar perturbations in the cosmological background is equivalent to a time-dependent quantum mechanical problem in $N_{\rm f}$ dimensions.
 Since the Hamiltonian depends on the perturbation variables $v_{m}$, their conjugate momentum $p_{m}$ and also on the conformal time $\eta$, we can write down a Schr\"{o}dinger equation for the same, which simply reads, $i(\partial \Psi/\partial \eta)=H\Psi$.
 Here, the wave function $\Psi$ should be considered as a function of the Mukhanov-Sasaki variables $v_{m}$ and of conformal time $\eta$, i.e., $\Psi=\Psi(v_{m},\eta)$.
 Further, the momentum can simply be expressed as, $p_{m}=-i(\partial/\partial v_{m})$.
 Thus, in the Schr\"{o}dinger picture the evolution of the quantum state $\Psi(v_{m},\eta)$, using the Hamiltonian in \ref{eq:H}, is obtained from the following equation,

 Note that this is the Schr\"{o}dinger equation corresponding to the quantum evolution of the Mukhanov-Sasaki variables.
-We would like to emphasize that the transition to the quantum domain with the above Hamiltonian has operator ordering ambiguity and to avoid the same, we have expressed the coupling term between the momentum and the Mukhanov-Sasaki variable as $(1/2)A_{mn}(p_{m}v_{n}+v_{n}p_{m})$ and that is reflected by the coefficient of the $A_{mn}$ term in the above Schr\"{o}dinger equation.
+We would like to emphasize that the transition to the quantum domain with the above Hamiltonian has operator ordering ambiguity and as a simple choice, we have expressed the coupling term between the momentum and the Mukhanov-Sasaki variable as $(1/2)A_{mn}(p_{m}v_{n}+v_{n}p_{m})$ and that is reflected by the coefficient of the $A_{mn}$ term in the above Schr\"{o}dinger equation.

 In order to proceed further, we need to come up with a suitable ansatz for the wave function $\Psi(v_{m},\eta)$.
 Since these perturbations are essentially vacuum fluctuations over the background solutions of the Einstein-Scalar field equations, we may consider these fluctuations to be in the ground state.
 Since the Hamiltonian is quadratic, the ground state can be taken to be Gaussian.
 Therefore, we may start with the following ansatz for the wave function,